-The program status documents the current understanding of the condition of the program including known deficiencies and concerns, and actions taken to date to reduce the risks within the program.
-The actions stated in this section will be evaluated in the SEMP.

-A number of general and specific system problems and deficiencies have been identified through self assessments and improvements in management practices.
-Conditions and factors that have contributed to the causes date back to when DOE and predecessor agencies began placing $DUF_6$ in storage.
+The program status documents the current understanding of the condition of the program including known deficiencies and concerns, and actions taken to date to reduce the risks within the program. number of general and specific system problems and deficiencies have been identified through self assessments and improvements in management practices.
+Conditions and factors that have contributed to the causes date back to when DOE and predecessor agencies began placing DUF6 in storage.
 The fundamental cause is that a risk analysis for the UF6 Cylinder Program has not been adequately documented.
-Additional contributing causes include the absence of a defined life-cycle cylinder maintenance program, lack of appropriate resource application at the onset of long-term storage, lack of adequate operational controls used to place cylinders in their current locations, inadequate integration of program operations, and absence of a well-defined mission leading to the ultimate disposition of $DUF_6$ stored in cylinders.
+Additional contributing causes include the absence of a defined life-cycle cylinder maintenance program, lack of appropriate resource application at the onset of long-term storage, lack of adequate operational controls used to place cylinders in their current locations, inadequate integration of system operations, and absence of a well-defined mission leading to the ultimate disposition of DUF6 stored in cylinders.